WatForm/fortress-journal-eval/README.md

     3. "make all" - It throws errors, move all "-lm" flags to the end of lines in line 65-84 of " LADR-2009-11A/provers.src/Makefile".
     4. Now "make all" succeeds, all binaries are in bin/
-    5. Adjust parameters in python/translate-list-files.py, and set it to translate from tptp to prover9 format
+    5. Adjust parameters in python/translate-list-files.py, and set it to translate from tptp to prover9 format (with a timeout of 60 minutes)
     6. Run the script in directory "TPTP-v7.5.0/" with
    ```
    python3 ../python/translate-list-files.py